tdwg/website/conferences/2024/sessions/index.md

 **Abstract**<br />
 In this workshop, attendees would have an opportunity to learn and practice controlling camera exposure, focus stacking techniques, the use of flash, setting up an imaging studio for collections, and more.
 Participants are encouraged to bring their own cameras, though some demonstration equipment and materials will be provided.
 Gear and techniques will be discussed and demonstrated ranging from photographing minute insect collections all the way to large taxidermies, wet or dry collections, and techniques for posing and working with both living and dead specimens.
 Tips and techniques will also be shown for capturing effective video and audio for archival use as well as for science communication.
 We will introduce various editing programs and software for both still images and video.
 And we will have time for attendees to practice photographic techniques on site and with hands on instruction.
 The goal of this workshop will be to educate and empower a number of collections professionals to be able to effectively image specimens for digitization and to create content for scientific communication around the globe.

+{:id="wksh04"}
+### WKSH04 Latimer Core (LtC) Workshop

+Session Type:  Workshop; CLOSED - abstract submission for invited participants only<br />
+Conference Track: SPNHC and TDWG<br />
+Organisers: **[Laurence Livermore](mailto:l.livermore@nhm.ac.uk), Matt Woodburn, Ben Norton**

+**Abstract**<br />
+This workshop will give an overview of the newly ratified Latimer Core (LtC) TDWG data standard for describing groups of objects in natural science collections.
+In this workshop we will take people through Latimer Core and its different applications in collections both small and big.
+We will give worked examples and examples of pilots use cases at different institutions.
+This will include the capturing of collection descriptions data prior to collection moves, or as a first pass to allow discovery and documentation prior to specimen-level digitisation.